Sylius/Sylius/docs/book/countries.rst

 To give you a better insight into Countries, let's have a look on how to prepare and add a Country to the system programmatically.
 We will do it with a province at once.

-You will need factories for countries and for provinces for creating them:
+You will need factories for countries and provinces in order to create them:

 .. code-block:: php